prominenceai/deepstream-services-library/docs/api-sink.md

 DslReturnType dsl_sink_encode_settings_set(const wchar_t* name,
     uint codec, uint bitrate, uint interval);
 ```
 This service sets the bitrate and interval settings for the uniquely Encode Sink; File, Record, RTSP OR WebRTC.
-The service will fail if the Encode Sink is currently `in-use`.
+The service will fail if the Encode Sink is currently linked.

 **Parameters**
 * `name` - [in] unique name of the Encode Sink to update.